horgh/catbox/README.md

     * Post-burst: INVITE, JOIN, KILL, NICK, NOTICE, PART, PRIVMSG, QUIT, SID, SJOIN, TOPIC, UID
     * Nick collisions
-  * When create new channel, send servermode +nt?
   * TLS
   * Upgrade in place (is this possible with TLS connections?)
   * Log to file.